9 and 9A Southgate Street, Gloucester: History

 The actual Bell Inn building itself was actually built for the Mayor of Gloucester at the time, Thomas Yate, in 1664–5 as a merchant's house.
 Sash windows were added to all of the upper floors in the eighteenth century.

-Thomas and Elizabeth (Edwards) Whitefield (newlyweds from Bristol, England), during their honeymoon in Gloucester, purchased both the apothecary and the next door home of Mayor Yates.
+Thomas and Elizabeth Whitefield (newlyweds from Bristol, England), during their honeymoon in Gloucester, purchased both the apothecary and the next door home of Mayor Yates.
 They converted it into the luxurious Bell Inn (Hotel), complete with full service stables and stores on the bottom floor.
 The old apothecary building was converted into a tavern with a theater and a ballroom for large social events.
 Actors were hired by the Whitefield family to perform at Bell Inn Pub Building, once referred to as the Apothecary.

-On 27 December 1714, the Reverend George Whitefield was born at the Bell Inn, the seventh and last child born to the Whitefields.
+On 27 December 1714, notable preacher and evangelist George Whitefield was born at the Bell Inn, the seventh and last child born to the Whitefields.
 In 1782, John Phillpott became the landlord of the Bell Inn.

-This was the headquarters of the Tory True Blue Club when it was founded in 1789.
+The building at one time hosted the headquarters of the Tory-affiliated True Blue Club when it was founded in 1789.
 In the nineteenth century 9/9A was also known as the Old Blue shop where blue dye was manufactured by James Lee.

 Around this time the left rear wing was rebuilt in brick and sash windows were added to it.
 Throughout the nineteenth and twentieth century the upper floors were remodeled and in the twentieth century, the shop front was updated.
 In 1912, 9/9A became part of the Bell Inn.

 In 1967, the Bell Inn was closed.
-It was demolished in the 1970s to make room for Eastgate Shopping Centre.
+It was demolished in the 1970s to make room for the Eastgate Shopping Centre.
 It was restored in 1992 by Gloucester City Council.

 In 2014, Gloucester City Council added LED lights to the front of the building to draw attention to the timber facade at night time.